Baby Steps Millionaires (1)

 Published:

 This weekend, I read Baby Steps Millionaires by Dave Ramsey.
-I got to know this book because a Google feed article on personal finance recommended it.
-I could have clicked “Buy Now” on Amazon ($18 or so), but I found it on the catalog of a local library, so I went to the library to borrow the book.
-As I discussed in my article on frugal habits, if I take into account my opportunity cost for spending 20 minutes to visit the library, it does not make economic sense, but to me visiting the library is part of leisure, so it is justified.
+I came across this book because a Google Feed article on personal finance recommended it.
+I could have clicked “Buy Now” on Amazon ($18 or so), but I found it in a local library’s catalog, so I went to the library to borrow the book.
+As I discussed in my article on frugal habits, if I account for the opportunity cost of spending 20 minutes to visit the library, it does not make economic sense.
+But to me, visiting the library is part of leisure, so it is justified.

 Anyway, the book is about how to achieve financial independence (“millionaire”) slowly but surely by following the seven “baby steps”.
 These steps are:

-3. save three to six months expenses in an emergency fund,
+- Save three to six months’ expenses in an emergency fund.

-4. save 15% of pre-tax income into retirement accounts by first maxing out company match in 401(k), then Roth IRA, and then tax-deferred plan, all in a diversified stock mutual fund,
+- Save 15% of pre-tax income into retirement accounts by first maxing out the company match in 401(k), then Roth IRA, and then tax-deferred plan, all in a diversified stock mutual fund.

-These advices, explained in pages 13-27, are all sensible.
+This advice, explained in pages 13-27, is all sensible.
 In fact, they are pretty close to what I wrote in my article “How to get rich”.
-The rest of the book is devoted to concrete examples of people achieving the baby steps millionaire status, lots of encouragement like “you can do it” and quotes from the bible, and an appendix on the National Study of Millionaires, which is a survey of 2,000 millionaires conducted by the author’s firm.
+The rest of the book is devoted to concrete examples of people achieving millionaire status, lots of encouragement like “you can do it” and Bible quotes, and an appendix on the National Study of Millionaires, a survey of 2,000 millionaires conducted by the author’s firm.

-I think it’s a good book for those who want to be a millionaire but don’t know anything about how to achieve it.
+I think it’s a good book for those who aspire to become millionaires but don’t know how to achieve it.
 (Though, not being a Christian, I found some religious discussions dull.)
 This is one of the better books on personal finance.
 What I especially like is that the author took time and effort to collect data to prove that the “baby steps” actually work.

 After this overall positive evaluation, let me provide a few criticisms.

-Second, on page 19 the author states that Match beats Roth beats Traditional, but the argument is inaccurate.
+Second, on page 19, the author states that Match beats Roth beats Traditional, but the argument is inaccurate.
 I can no longer remember where the author wrote (I should have taken a note), but I recall the author mentioned something like Roth beats Traditional because capital gains are not taxed.
-Actually, capital gains are not taxed in either Roth or Traditional.
-As I discussed in my article “Comparing taxable, traditional, and Roth accounts”, traditional and Roth are equivalent if we ignore the timing of taxation or restrictions on withdrawal.
+Actually, capital gains are not taxed in either a Roth or a Traditional account.
+As I discussed in my article “Comparing taxable, traditional, and Roth accounts”, traditional and Roth accounts are equivalent if we ignore the timing of taxation and withdrawal restrictions.
 However, I do agree that Roth beats traditional.
-But the reason is because Roth allows larger pre-tax investments, as discussed in my article cited above.
+The reason is that Roth allows larger pre-tax contributions, as discussed in my article cited above.

-Third, on pages 21-22 the author discusses hiring an investment professional (such as a financial advisor) and outperforming the market.
+Third, on pages 21-22, the author discusses hiring an investment professional (such as a financial advisor) and outperforming the market.
 This advice is likely harmful.
-If you do a bit of homework, anybody can invest in a low cost index fund by opening a brokerage account and buying an ETF like VTI.
-Hiring a financial advisor will not change the investment outcome, and you will simply pay more fees.
+If you do a bit of homework, anybody can invest in a low-cost index fund by opening a brokerage account and buying an ETF like VTI.
+Hiring a financial advisor will not change your investment outcome; you will simply pay more in fees.
 And while anybody can attempt to outperform the market, it is mathematically impossible for everyone to outperform the market, because the market is the average of everyone.
-(This is because, the market index consists of all stocks, and all stocks need to be held by somebody.)
-So, I would suggest that most people focus on what they are good at (their main job), and for investment, just invest in an index fund.
+(This is because the market index consists of all stocks, and all stocks need to be held by somebody.)
+So, I would suggest that most people focus on what they are good at (their main job) and, for investing, just invest in an index fund.

 Fourth, the author’s Baby Step 6 of paying off the mortgage early is not necessarily optimal.
 Let me give you a counterexample.
-I bought my house in 2013 and refinanced twice, the most recent being in 2020 at an annual percentage rate of 2.85% (10-year fixed).
+I bought my house in 2013 and refinanced twice, the most recent being in 2020 at an annual percentage rate of 2.375% (10-year fixed).
 Currently, the federal funds rate gives about 4% return (nominal).
-So, by not paying off my mortgage early, I am benefiting from arbitrage, borrowing at 2.85% and investing at at least 4%.
-The point is that, paying off mortgage early makes sense only if the mortgage rate is sufficiently high.
+So, by not paying off my mortgage early, I am benefiting from arbitrage, borrowing at 2.375% and investing at at least 4%.
+The point is that paying off a mortgage early makes sense only if the mortgage rate is sufficiently high.